 In this section: Cold Calls Breaking the Barrier Cold Calls Smart job seekers know that they don’t know everything, or everyone.
 As your networking progresses, contacts will recommend that you call others who may be able to … Continue Reading »

-As seen on ABC’s Good Morning America with workplace contributor Tory Johnson.
+As seen on ABC’s Good Morning America.
 New York-based Nova Graphics created a fold out business card, called “epitoME,” featuring a mini resume.
 It’s a brilliant idea because it’s … Continue Reading »

 Passing out your business cards as if they’re flyers will ensure that they will be thrown away as if they’re flyers.
 Only pass out cards to those with whom you have had a … Continue Reading »